5 Wine Flaws That Can Actually Be Very Good

 Brettanomyces

-Brettanomyces, or “brett,” is a strain of wild yeast introduced naturally to wine in the cellar.
-Some wineries simply choose not to prohibit its development and see it as part of their “house style.”
+Brettanomyces, or “Brett,” is a strain of wild yeast introduced naturally to wine in the cellar.
+Some wineries choose not to prohibit their development and see it as part of their “house style.”

 This ambient yeast can be anywhere: on the winemaking equipment, in the barrels, even on the grapes themselves.
-This means that it can be quite difficult to control.
+This means that it can be pretty tricky to control.

 What Brettanomyces Tastes Like

-The key to “good” brett is moderation.
-While some people can’t tolerate it in any concentration, others find a small dose of it adds complexity and character.
+The key to “good” Brett is moderation.
+While some people can’t tolerate it in any concentration, others find that a small dose of it adds complexity and character.

 Using Brettanomyces as a Benefit